Gurjot Singh

 Gurjot Singh (born 22 November 2004) is an Indian field hockey player.
-He made his senior India debut in the 2024 Asian Champions Trophy in China.
-He plays as a forward for the Roundglass Hockey Academy, a Punjab Club, in the domestic tournaments and for UP Rudras in the Hero Hockey India League.
+He made his senior India debut in the 2024 Asian Champions Trophy.
+He plays as a forward for the Roundglass Hockey Academy, a Punjab Club, in the domestic tournaments and for UP Rudras in the Hockey India League.

 Early life

 Singh is from Husainabad, Nakodar tehsil, Jalandhar district, Punjab.
 His father used to work as a milkman for a vendor and he has two sisters.
 He used to cycle to his school in Sarinh, about 4 km away from his village.
 When he was 10, while cycling back from school, he was hit by a bike and suffered a serious head injury.
 He took up hockey in Class 7 and played at a club in Sarinh till Class 12.
 Later, during the COVID pandemic, he worked in a shoe factory as a packaging boy to support his family.
 In 2021, he was selected for the Khalsa College team and after a brief stint, he joined Roundglass academy in July 2021, and trained under coach Balwinder Singh.
 He is studying for a degree in Bachelor of Physical Education.